 Grant application and review

-Our grant application consists of three parts: a cover sheet, a narrative and attachments.
 While the Foundation accepts applications on a continuous basis, see our grantmaking schedule for upcoming dates on which grants will be considered.
 Previous Otto Bremer Foundation grant recipients should review our one-grant-at-a-time policy before submitting an application.

 Foundation staff review each application carefully and may seek additional information through telephone conversations or in-person site visits.
 Following a preliminary screening process, complete applications are considered by the Foundation's trustees at six annual grantmaking meetings.